risk

 Champion-challenger testing is used both during validation and in production.
 You run a challenger model in shadow mode alongside the production version, compare outputs on live data, and validate performance differences before switching.
 This is standard practice when replacing fraud or AML detection models, because it lets you confirm real-world improvement before committing.

 Explainability is increasingly a validation deliverable.
 Regulators expect banks to explain model decisions in adverse action notices, AML investigations, and credit denials.
 Validation teams now assess whether a model produces explanations that are accurate and human-readable, not merely statistically valid.
-A model that can't explain itself is a model that creates legal and regulatory exposure every time it fires.
+A model that can't explain itself creates legal and regulatory exposure every time it fires.

 Threshold tuning is a common validation output.
 Adjusting alert thresholds in fraud or AML systems is consequential: lower thresholds catch more suspicious activity but increase analyst workload.
 Validation documents the analysis behind threshold decisions and the explicit tradeoff between detection sensitivity and operational cost.